The Thirty-Minute Memoir

 Week 6: A Sense of Place

 The setting in which your book takes place can be an essential part of the story you want to tell; in many cases, the setting can be a character in and of itself.
-This week participants will learn how to create a sense of place in their memoir.
+This week you will learn how to create a sense of place in your memoir.

 Week 7: Incorporating Detail